Top 10 interesting facts about Meerkats

 03: Bolt holes

 Meerkats excavate safe places that are called bolt holes through their hunting area, where they can hide in an emergency.
-But if they are caught in the open area by a predator, they will try to look violent, lying on its back and display their sharp teeth and claws.
+But if they are caught in the open area by a predator, they will try to look violent, lying on its back and displaying their sharp teeth and claws.
 If a group is opposed to a meerkat, they stand together, arching their backs, raising their hair, and hissing.
 This activity sometimes fools an invader into thinking that they are a single large, brutal creature.

 02: Social activities

-One of the interesting facts that Meerkats also take part in social activities.
+One of the interesting facts is that Meerkats also take part in social activities.
 A meerkat can kill its subordinates at some point to improve the position of their offspring.
 Sometimes they also take part in wrestling matches and other social activities.

 01: Sharp senses

-Meerkats have highly advanced senses of smell, vision, and hearing to recognize its predators.
-Alarming sound or call by other meerkats warn them about the prospective enemy.
+Meerkats have highly advanced senses of smell, vision, and hearing to recognize their predators.
+Alarming sounds or calls by other meerkats warn them about the prospective enemy.
 The semicircular shape of their ears assists in closing the ears while digging burrows to avert sand from getting inside their ears.
-They can detect as much as ten calls and can even discriminate between the different calls made for prey and killers.
-Interesting facts that meerkats magnificent eyes are surrounded by inherent sunglasses that glance rays of the scorching sun from their eyes.
+They can detect as many as ten calls and can even discriminate between the different calls made for prey and killers.
+Interesting fact that meerkats’ magnificent eyes are surrounded by inherent sunglasses that glance at rays of the scorching sun from their eyes.
 They have good far sight but, sadly their near-eyesight is poor.